dejvidEm/coachflow/ENV_SETUP.md

 - Make sure you've created the required Supabase Storage buckets:
   - `meal_pdf` (for meal plan PDFs)
   - `training_pdf` (for training plan PDFs)

+### "RESEND_API_KEY environment variable is not set"
+- Make sure you've added `RESEND_API_KEY` to your environment variables
+- In Vercel: Settings → Environment Variables → Add `RESEND_API_KEY`
+- Restart your development server after adding it locally
+- Redeploy on Vercel after adding the variable
   - `pdf_logos` (for logo uploads)
 - Buckets should be **public** for PDFs and logos